kadogo/easy-builder/README.md

 * The Appimage no need anymore that we specify the architecutre
 * The Appimage use internaly `VK_LAYER_PATH` and `VK_INSTANCE_LAYERS` to activate MangoHud vulkan layer

-* Tested on Debian Buster

 ### Yad

 * Tested on Debian Buster

 * Image: Debian Stretch
 * It build an AppImage

-* Tested on Debian Buster